Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-service-policy-troubleshooting.md

 ## Overview

 This document demonstrates the investigation, diagnosis, and resolution steps for SELinux policy denials encountered by a custom service/domain (e.g., `mysvcd_t`).
-It describes how to identify, analyze, and resolve permission problems—using a workflow and troubleshooting checklist that can be adapted for various SELinux modules (such as custom httpd policies) by substituting the relevant domain/type and permissions.
+It describes how to identify, analyze, and resolve permission problems—using a workflow and troubleshooting checklist that can be adapted for various SELinux modules by substituting the relevant domain/type and permissions.

 **Related Documents**
 - [Manage SELinux to Allow httpd to Access Port 7003/TCP](selinux-mod_wl-allow-httpd-7003.md)